ratulalahy/intro_to_swe/projects/milestone-4.md

 ### 5. Manual Validation
 Verify that new features and patterns work as intended.

-- Create 10+ validation scenarios targeting new features, pattern behaviors, and integrations (e.g., demonstrating flexibility from a pattern).
 - Execute manually via GUI/CLI; document inputs, expected vs. actual outputs, and any issues resolved.
 - Highlight how patterns improve scenarios without forcing (e.g., easier maintenance if applicable, or note if a pattern was avoided).
 - Add test cases to check functionalities.

-- Save in `/task_manager_app/docs/validation_scenarios.md` (append or update with Milestone 4 section, including screenshots).
+### 6. GitHub Project Board
+- Update GitHub Project board with new user stories, SRS tasks, UML tasks, and MVP implementation tasks; link to commits.

-### 6. Individual Reflections
+### 7. Individual Reflections
 - Submit a `.md` file via Canvas with links and reflection answers (_see [Submission Checklist](#a-md-file-containing)_).

-### 7. GitHub Releases
+### 8. GitHub Releases
 - **Progress Check (End of Week 10):**
   - Create a minor release: `v3.1`
   - Tag example: `milestone4-progress-v3.1`